konradpabjan/HCI_Project/README.md

 # HCI_Project

-To run the program, download Program1.jar and then you should be able to execute it if you have the Java SE Platform Binary installed on your machine
+To run the program, click "download" and the specify .zip.
+You must download everything including the .jar files in the lib folder, without those the program will not run.
+After you downlaod the .zip, uncompress it and to run the main program click "Project1.jar" from the desktop environment or " java -jar Project1.jar" from cmd or bash.